Writing Children’s Books

 Just think how many children’s stories begin with a child who is without their parents or anyone to care for them (apart from the reader!)

 You’ll need to add a villain for the all-important conflict that tests the young person’s values to create drama.
-We’ll create a cunning plan in the Classic Course and your writing coach will review it with you before you put pen to paper, so you can start writing with confidence.
+We’ll create a cunning plan and your writing coach will review it with you before you put pen to paper, so you can start writing with confidence.

 World Building